Motorcycle speedway: Sweden

 Speedway in Sweden is governed by the Swedish Motorcycle and Snowmobile Federation (SVEMO).
 The first Swedish speedway league was founded in 1948 and copied the British format of league racing, including adopting the Swedish version of several British teams nicknames.

 The Elite League (Elitserien) was established in 1982 and has ten teams.
 At the end of each season the top four teams ride in the play-offs in semi-finals and a final and the winner of the final are the Elitserien champions.
 The team finishing bottom of the league are relegated to the National league (Allsvenskan).
 The Allsvenskan has seven teams and before the introduction of the Elitserien in 1982 was the top flight speedway league in Sweden.
 As with the Allsvenskan, the top four teams at the end of each season ride in the play-offs in semi-finals and a final.
 The Allsvenskan Division One is the third tier of Swedish speedway with seven teams.
 The team finishing the season in first place are champions and can apply for promotion to the Allsvenskan, subject to having suitable facilities and sufficient finances.

 Other competitions include the Swedish Individual Championship and the Swedish Junior Individual Championship.
 The Swedish Individual Championship is contested by 18 riders in a Grand Prix format with 20 heats.
 The Junior Individual Championship is for riders aged twenty-one years and under.

 Denmark

-Speedway in Denmark is administrated by Danmarks Motor Union (DMU).
+Speedway in Denmark is administered by Danmarks Motor Union (DMU).
 The sport was introduced into Denmark in the 1930s but it didn't boom until the 1970s.
 Notable Danish speedway riders today include – Nicki Pedersen, Bjarne Pedersen and Hans Nørgaard Andersen.
 Former rider, Ole Olsen won the World Championship three times and his success helped popularise the sport in Denmark.
 Since retiring Olsen has become an FIM Speedway Grand Prix race director.
 A popular Danish rider in the 1960s was Arne Pander, and in the 1980s Erik Gundersen, Jan O Pedersen and Hans Nielsen (who was also an active racer through the 1990s).